nimiq/developer-center/migration/migration-integrators.md

 - **consensus.network**: Set to `main-albatross` in order to connect to the PoS Mainnet (default is Testnet).
 - **consensus.sync_mode**: **Must** be `history` or `full` as outlined in [General Considerations](#general-considerations-for-different-node-options).
 - **consensus.max_epochs_stored:** Only applies if `consensus.sync_mode` is set to `full`; configures how long blocks and transactions are kept around before they get pruned (1 epoch translates roughly to 12 hours).
 - **rpc-server**: Uncomment the JSON-RPC server section (which it is by default) and configure the bind address and port for remote communication if desired.
-However, it is not recommended to allow communication outside of localhost unless TLS is used (please verify if TLS support is enabled in your setup).
+However, it is not recommended to allow communication outside of localhost unless TLS is used.

 ### Mainnet and Testnet Seed Nodes